briansimiyuj/doctor-appointment-app/README.md

       DeleteNoteModal component will be used to delete a note

         1. Reuse ModalHeader and pass title and `closeDeleteNote` function from Notes Tab Context as props
+        2. Display a message asking the user to confirm the deletion of the note
+        3. Create a cancel button and set its onClick event to `closeDeleteNote` function from Notes Tab Context
+        4. Create a confirm delete button

 ### Settings Context